deepinsight/mxnet-operator/README.md

 K8s makes it easy to configure and deploy each set of MXNet replicas.
 Various tools like [helm](https://github.com/kubernetes/helm) and [ksonnet](http://ksonnet.heptio.com/) can be used to simplify generating the configs for a MXNet job.
+Helm will be supported a few days later.

  However, in addition to generating the configs we need some custom control logic because K8s built-in controllers (Jobs, ReplicaSets, StatefulSets, etc...) don't provide the semantics